February 23, 2021

 The Texas Department of Criminal Justice (TDCJ) is grieving the loss of an employee that is connected to the COVID-19 virus.

-The Texas Department of Criminal Justice has had thirty-six employees who have died in connection with the COVID-19 pandemic.
+The Texas Department of Criminal Justice has had forty-one employees who have died in connection with the COVID-19 pandemic.

 Texas Department of State Health Services (DSHS) - News Updates COVID-19